Installing PostgreSQL on Linux

 pg_hba.conf

-Open the pg_hba.conf file in an editor:
+Open the pg_hba.conf file in a text editor:

 nano /etc/postgresql/13/main/pg_hba.conf